wingkwong/leetcode-the-hard-way/tutorials/basic-topics/brute-force.md

 ---
-title: 'Brute Force'
+title: "Brute Force"
-description: 'Brute Force is used when the problem size is limited'
+description: "Brute Force is used when the problem size is limited"
 hide_table_of_contents: true
 keywords:
   - leetcode